darrikonn/cheat/README.md

 Here are some to get you started:
 - Run `cheat` to list all your cheats.

-- Run `cheat some.*regex` to cheats matching your regex.
+- Run `cheat some.*regex` to fetch cheats matching your regex.

 - Run `cheat some.*regex add` to add a new cheat.